George Santayana: Education

 Santayana lived in Hollis Hall as a student at Harvard.

 Santayana attended Boston Latin School and Harvard College, where he studied under the philosophers William James and Josiah Royce and was involved in eleven clubs.
 He was founder and president of the Philosophical Club, a member of the literary society known as the O.K., an editor and cartoonist for The Harvard Lampoon, he joined one of Harvard's "Final Clubs", the Delphic Club, and co-founded the literary journal The Harvard Monthly.
 In December, 1885, he played the role of Lady Elfrida in the Hasty Pudding theatrical Robin Hood, followed by the production Papillonetta in the spring of his senior year.
 He received his A.B. summa cum laude in 1886 and was elected to Phi Beta Kappa student fraternity.
 In 1886, Santayana studied for two years in Berlin.
-He then returned to Harvard to write his dissertation on Hermann Lotze (1889).
-He was a professor at Harvard from 1889 to 1912, becoming part of the Golden Age of The Harvard University Department of Philosophy.
+He then returned to Harvard to write his dissertation on German idealist Hermann Lotze (1889).
+Although schooled in German idealism, Santayana was critical of it and made an effort to distance himself from its epistemology.

+He was a professor at Harvard from 1889 to 1912, becoming part of the Golden Age of the Harvard University Department of Philosophy.
 Some of his Harvard students became famous in their own right, including Conrad Aiken, W. E. B. Du Bois, T. S. Eliot, Robert Frost, Horace Kallen, Walter Lippmann, and Gertrude Stein.
 Wallace Stevens was not among his students but became a friend.
 From 1896 to 1897, Santayana studied at King's College, Cambridge.